-The Academic Dean/Director of Education (or designee) must provide the written notice of FA Warning status to all students not meeting SAP and with a previous SAP Met status.
+The Director of Education (or designee) must provide the written notice of FA Warning status to all students with a previous SAP status: SAP Advising or SAP Met.
 The following timelines apply to all students receiving an FA Warning:

-- For modular programs: - Students must receive the notification by the third (3rd) calendar day of the next module; and - Must be advised within ten (10) calendar days after the module start.
+- Students must receive the notification by the third (3) calendar day of the next module; and - Must be advised within ten (10) calendar days after the module start.